Taylor Swift Praises Miley Cyrus & Pets Amid Custody Talks With Liam Hemsworth

-Taylor Swift had nothing but love for fellow recording artist Miley Cyrus as the singer introduced her hit song “Mother’s Daughter” on SiriusXM’s “Weekend Countdown” Saturday, as heard in this video posted to Twitter following Swift’s appearance on the show.
+Taylor Swift had nothing but love for fellow recording artist Miley Cyrus as the “You Need To Calm Down” singer introduced Cyrus’ hit song “Mother’s Daughter” on SiriusXM’s “Weekend Countdown” Saturday, as heard in this video posted to Twitter following Swift’s appearance on the show.

 Swift appeared on the weekly SiriusXM music countdown following the release of her seventh studio album, Lover, which she released on Friday.

 The “Cruel Summer” singer also offered praise to other artists as she joined the satellite radio show’s music countdown.
-According to a tweet, Swift praised fans decision to rank Shawn Mendes’ “If I Can’t Have You” as the No. 1 song on the countdown.
+According to a tweet, Swift praised fans’ decision to rank Shawn Mendes’ “If I Can’t Have You” as the No. 1 song on the countdown.

 But Swift took things further in complimenting fellow singer-songwriter Miley Cyrus, and she took particular aim at Cyrus’ love for her pets.